International Camp for Democratic Leadership

 -The registration fee includes: access to workshops, a Kallion Leadership sketchbook, a copy of the program guide, and a certificate of participation for those who participate in at least 6 workshops.

-There will be two sessions held each day at 9 am EST and 12 pm EST. Each session will have two simultaneous workshops available.
+Each session will have two simultaneous workshops available.
 Participants will choose which workshop they would like to attend for each session.

 What Participants Can Expect